SuleymanDemirelKazakhstan/diploma-project-hr-application/README.md

 + **Murat Tinal** (*190103048*)- Business Analyst

 ## Project description
 Web application for Suleyman Demirel University workers.
-Worker will have own account and Main features:
+My sdu portal for students, but this site is for workers.
+Worker has own account and follows it.
+Main features:
 - getting official docs (revenues, info about vacation and etc.)
 - personal records of workers (how many days worked, how many days left for vacation)